Priesemann-Group/icomo/README.md

 <img src="https://raw.githubusercontent.com/Priesemann-Group/icomo/main/docs/images/icomo_logo250px.png" width="550" alt="logo"></img>
 </div>

-# Inference of Compartmental Models (ICoMo) Toolbox
+# Inference of Compartmental Models toolbox

 This toolbox aims to simplify the construction of compartmental models and the inference of their parameters.